afps-spec

 6.1 Execution Context

-A flow package MUST include a non-empty prompt.md companion file.
-That file contains the primary instructions for the flow.
+An agent package MUST include a non-empty prompt.md companion file.
+That file contains the primary instructions for the agent.

 A consumer MAY construct an execution context from: